dexus1337/adam/README.md

 ## 🔮 Future & Planned Features

-This section is for noting down ideas and planned improvements for future implementation:

 * **[ ] Data Inspector - Comparison** - Show exact diffs of two or more messages side by side and highlight all differences.